Good nutrition is one of the keys to aging well.

 Meals served in the homebound setting require eligibility.

 Meals are provided free of charge and depending on the circumstances are funded by Title III-C of the Older Americans Act, SSBG, state resources, and/or local resources.
 Individuals are however encouraged to make a small donation.

 Contact your local Aging and Disability Resource Center for location and hours of operation of congregate meals and for eligibility for home bound meals.
-ADRCs can be found through this link: INconnect Alliance
+ADRCs can be found on the INconnect Alliance website.

 Helpful Nutrition Resources

 Helpful information on nutrition tips, recipes, meal planning and more.
 An app is available for download to help build healthy habits.
 ChooseMyPlate for Older Adults

 Nutrition Resources for Caregivers

 Senior Farmer Market Vouchers